Viral Immunity and Immunopathology

 Research Group Head

-The Viral Immunity and Immunopathology group focuses on understanding the mechanisms involved in the induction and regulation of inflammation during severe and fatal viral infections and develop life-saving therapies.
+Associate Professor Michelle Tate and her team are investigating the mechanisms involved in the induction and regulation of inflammation during severe and fatal viral infections including influenza.
+This expert knowledge will be used to develop life-saving therapies.

-Utilising a range of preclinical models and techniques, Associate Professor Tate and her team aim to gain a greater understanding of the mechanisms involved in the induction and regulation of a hyperinflammatory response and identify novel therapeutic targets and treatment strategies that limit hyperinflammation.
+Utilising a range of preclinical models and techniques, influenza expert Associate Professor Tate and her team aim to gain a greater understanding of the mechanisms involved in the induction and regulation of a hyperinflammatory response and identify novel therapeutic targets and treatment strategies that limit hyperinflammation.
 Critically, through strong and productive collaborations with industry we endeavour to bring our discoveries to the clinic.

 Tate MD, Ong JD, Dowling JK, McAuley JL, Robertson AB, Latz E, Drummond GR, Cooper MA, Hertzog PJ, Mansell A (2016) Reassessing the role of the NLRP3 inflammasome during pathogenic influenza A virus infection via temporal inhibition.
 Sci Rep 6:27912.